polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

 ## Reserve Asset Transfer

-When consensus systems lack sufficient trust for direct asset teleportation, they can leverage a trusted third-party reserve (such as Asset Hub) to hold the actual assets.
-To track ownership of these reserve-held assets, both the source and destination chains typically create derivative tokens.
+It is a way of transferring assets between two parachains (or consensus systems) that don't trust each other by using a third system (like the Asset Hub system chain) they both trust, called the reserve.
+To track ownership of the reserve-held assets, both the source and destination chains typically create derivative tokens.
 Each chain maintains a dedicated account, known as a sovereign account, on the reserve to manage its asset holdings.

+Typically, the sender chain burns a certain amount of derivative tokens, signals the reserve to move the real assets from its sovereign account to the destination chain's sovereign account, and then signals the recipient to mint the right amount of derivatives.

 To simulate a reserve asset transfer, you can spin up the network locally using Chopsticks as described in the [XCM Testing](/develop/application-devs/tooling/chopsticks/overview.md#xcm-testing){target=\_blank} section of the Chopsticks documentation.
 For this tutorial, the relay chain is Polkadot ([`polkadot`](https://github.com/AcalaNetwork/chopsticks/blob/master/configs/polkadot.yml){target=\_blank}), and the destination chain is the Astar parachain ([`astar`](https://github.com/AcalaNetwork/chopsticks/blob/master/configs/astar.yml){target=\_blank}).